Are you looking for maintenance page ideas for your WordPress site?

 This helps reduce visitor frustration by providing an estimated time of when the site will be back online.

 6. Progress and Updates

 Most popular websites use Twitter during scheduled maintenance to keep their users updated.

 However, you can also add status updates right on the maintenance page to keep users informed.
 This tactic encourages users to keep checking your website while it’s under maintenance to remain updated and makes them feel included.

-Here’s an example of how Upwork adds live updates to their maintenance page.
+Here’s an example of how Upwork adds live updates to its maintenance page.